Ioannis Okkas

-Ioannis "Giannis" Okkas (Greek: Ιωάννης «Γιάννης» Οκκάς; born 11 February 1977) is a Cypriot football manager and former player, who is the currently the manager of Anorthosis Famagusta.
+Ioannis "Giannis" Okkas (Ιωάννης "Γιάννης" Οκκάς; born 11 February 1977) is a Cypriot football manager and former player, who is the currently the manager of Omonia Aradippou.

 Okkas is the 2nd leading all-time goalscorer for the Cyprus national team, scoring 27 total goals for Cyprus.
 With 106 caps, Okkas has made more appearances for Cyprus than any other player in history.
 He also captained the national team for several years.

 Club career

 Okkas started his career with Nea Salamis in the 1993–94 season, aged 17.
 He scored the second goal in Anorthosis' 3–1 win against Apollon Limassol for the 1997–98 Cypriot Cup final.
 In the summer of 1997, he transferred to Anorthosis Famagusta for a reported fee of £350,000.

-In 2000 Okkas signed for Greek Super League club PAOK for a reported 900 million greek drachmas.
-In 2003, Okkas signed for AEK Athens.
-After being release from his AEK contract, due to the club's financial problems, Okkas signed for Olympiacos.
+In the summer of 2000 Okkas signed for Greek club PAOK for a reported fee of 900 million drachmas.
+On 1 July 2003, Okkas signed for AEK Athens.
+On 2 August 2004 after his release from AEK, due to the club's financial problems, Okkas signed for Olympiacos.
 His league debut for Olympiacos was marked by Okkas' scoring the very first goal for Olympiacos, in the newly built Karaiskakis Stadium.

 In 2007, after trials at West Ham United and Derby County, Okkas became the first Cypriot player to move to Spain, signing a contract with Celta Vigo.
 In 2008, he returned to Cyprus to play for Omonia.
 Okkas was released from Omonoia, in June 2009, after confronting manager Takis Lemonis on his playing position.
 In 2009, he returned to Anorthosis, signing a three-year contract with the club.
 After being released by Anorthosis, Ermis Aradippou became the fourth, and last, team, Okkas would play in the Cypriot First Division.
 He debuted for Ermis, in an away defeat against APOEL.
 In his second match for Ermis, Okkas scored twice to help the club get past ENP.